🔍

 verbo irregolare

-trapórre : to transpose, to transfer
+traporre : to transpose, to transfer

 tra|pór|re : (accento acuto)

-Indicative mood (Indicativo) of the verb trapórre
+indicativo traporre.
+Indicative mood of the verb traporre

 Tempo semplice